Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 Coverage for Multiple Subdomains

-With a certificate, you can secure all subdomains under a main domain with just one SSL.
-For example: a certificate for *.yoursitename.com can secure blog.yoursitename.com, shop.yoursitename.com, and any other subdomain that you create.
+With a certificate, you can secure all subdomains under a primary domain with just one SSL.
+For example, a certificate for *.yoursitename.com can secure blog.yoursitename.com, shop.yoursitename.com, and any other subdomain you create.

 Web Browser Compatibility